 If you love traditional shepherd’s pie, you’ll love homemade Shepherd’s Pie Soup!
-This creamy soup is made for chilly nights – each bowl is hearty, cozy, and comforting.
+It’s filled with ground beef, potatoes, veggies, and more.
+This creamy soup is made for chilly nights because each bowl is hearty, cozy, and comforting.

 - Meat: I used 80/20 ground beef, but any kind works.
-Try ground chicken or turkey for something different!
+Try ground chicken, turkey, or lamb if you like.